yash7xm/Vyzon/README.md

 ```
 ## Conditionals

 PyNot supports conditional statements for decision-making in your code.
-You can use the if, elif, and else statements to execute different blocks of code based on specific conditions.
+You can use the `if`, `elif`, and `else` statements to execute different blocks of code based on specific conditions.
 Here's an example:

 ```pynot
 let x = 10;